cybercom-finland/vagrant-deltacloud-provider/README.md

 * `floating_ip_pool_always_allocate` - if set to true, vagrant will always allocate floating ip instead of trying to reuse unassigned ones
 * `availability_zone` - Nova Availability zone used when creating VM
 * `security_groups` - List of strings representing the security groups to apply. e.g. ['ssh', 'http']
-* `user_data` - String of User data to be sent to the newly created DeltaCloud instance.
+* `user_data` - String of User data to be sent to the newly created Deltacloud instance.
 Use this e.g. to inject a script at boot time.
 * `metadata` - A Hash of metadata that will be sent to the instance for configuration e.g. `os.metadata  = { 'key' => 'value' }`
-* `scheduler_hints` - Pass hints to the DeltaCloud scheduler, e.g. { "cell": "some cell name" }
+* `scheduler_hints` - Pass hints to the Deltacloud scheduler, e.g. { "cell": "some cell name" }

 #### Networks

 * `networks` - Network list the server must be connected on.
-Can be omitted if only one private network exists in the DeltaCloud project
+Can be omitted if only one private network exists in the Deltacloud project

 Networking features in the form of `config.vm.network` are not supported with `vagrant-deltacloud`, currently.
-If any of these are specified, Vagrant will emit a warning, but will otherwise boot the DeltaCloud server.
+If any of these are specified, Vagrant will emit a warning, but will otherwise boot the Deltacloud server.

 You can provide network id or name.
-However, in DeltaCloud a network name is not unique, thus if there are two networks with the same name in your project the plugin will fail.
+However, in Deltacloud a network name is not unique, thus if there are two networks with the same name in your project the plugin will fail.
 If so, you have to use only ids.
 Optionally, you can specify the IP address that will be assigned to the instance if you need a static address or if DHCP is not enable for this network.